Nefry/marianna.im/_posts/tech/2015-06-21-continues-integration-perf-testing-with-jmeter.md

 date: 2015-06-21T00:00:00-00:00
 ---

 Discovering performance problems as early as possible would save you money and time.
-How about finding them out right after the commit that changes code?
+How about finding them out right after a commit.
-Spinning up a new code?
 Changing environment settings?
-How could you be sure that all 20+ nodes of your application is healthy running with your changes?
+How could you be sure that all 20+ nodes of your application are healthy running your changes?
 Some manual testing or one thread automated testing simply wouldn't do it.
 How about generate some smoke load?

-To solve the challenges above and even more, I'd suggest to add Smoke and Benchmark performance tests to your continues integration workflow.
+To solve the challenges above and even more, you can add Smoke and Benchmark performance tests to your continues integration workflow.
 To do so I used:

 * [Jenkins][jenkins] as a continues integration (CI) agent